mendix/docs/content/en/docs/catalog/manage/curate.md

 When a dataset is selected, click **Edit the dataset** to do the following:
 * Add or edit the description of the dataset
 * Set the dataset as **Validated**
-* Search for and add descriptions to the attributes
+* Search for and add descriptions of the attributes

 ## 4 Editing the Metadata of an App {#curate-application}